-- Pull fire alarm, if one is visible and you can safely do so without going in direction of the fire. - Call 911. - Do not attempt to fight the fire yourself. - Follow procedures for evacuating the building.
+- Pull fire alarm, if one is visible and you can safely do so without going in direction of the fire.
+If Fire Alarm is not available, notify site about emergency by Voice Communication. - Call 911 - Do not attempt to fight the fire yourself.
+Fight fire only if - The Fire Department has been notified. - The Fire is small and not spreading to other areas. - Escaping the area is possible by backing up to the nearest exit. - The fire extinguisher is in working condition and personnel are trained to use it. - Follow procedures for evacuating the building.